rcbao/robot-with-memory/README.md

 ## experiments

 * exp-1 -- original example `https://github.com/haosulab/ManiSkill/blob/main/mani_skill/examples/motionplanning/panda/solutions/pick_cube.py`
-* exp-2 -- exp-1 with apple.glb added to the environment
+* exp-2 -- exp-1 with apple.glb added to the environment.
+The robot can pick up the apple
+* exp-3 -- exp-2 with pandas robot swapped to pandas-wrist cam.
+Code saves wrist cam footage to image
+* exp-4 -- exp-3 with multiple objects on the table
+* exp-5 -- exp-4 with robot able to execute the entire re-arrange task